-We encourage you to reach out so we can put you in touch with one of our Course Advisors who can help guide you and work through any relevant details prior to application.
+We encourage you to reach out so we can put you in touch with one of our Course Advisors who can help guide you and work through any relevant details before applying.

 If you didn’t get the ATAR you were hoping for, it doesn’t mean you’ll never be able to get to university, it just means you need to consider alternative ways of getting there.
-The good news is, if you’re aiming for a career in the emergency health care sector but don’t have the results you need to go to university right now, a pathway course with APC is a great option for you.
+APC’s HLT51020 – Diploma of Emergency Health Care is a great course to study if you have future university aspirations but may not have the time, finances or ATAR results to apply right away.

 Learn more about why your ATAR doesn’t matter here.

 APC is passionate about offering life-changing education pathways to individuals of all ages!*